 In the first of my three careers, I went straight from a D.Phil in earth science at Oxford to the faculty at the Royal School of Mines, Imperial College (1978 – 1989), teaching youthful cannon fodder for the extractive industries and researching earth history as preserved in strata including shale deposits, funded among others by BP and Shell.
 In this phase, I won the President’s Prize of the Geological Society and was appointed a Reader at the age of 33, an achievement somewhat marred by contracting cancer that same year, a setback I have been overjoyed to survive thus far.

 In this phase I became extremely worried by the course of the nuclear arms race, and set up the Verification Technology Information Centre (VERTIC), a technical think tank of people drawn from the fields of science, the military and diplomacy, aiming to show how arms control treaties could be verified (1985 – present day).
-I served part-time as its first executive director for four years (1985-1989) during the tail end of the Cold War, in which time I also served on the board of Pugwash UK.
+I served part-time as its first executive director for four years (1985-1989) during the tail end of the Cold War, in which time I also served on the board of Pugwash UK and was a frequent visitor on delegations to the Soviet Union.
 I had a number of experiences in those years that seem almost unbelievable, looking back.
-At some stage I shall endeavour to chronicle them.
+At some stage I might find time to try and chronicle them.

 Becoming concerned about global warming, I resigned from Imperial College to become a climate campaigner with Greenpeace International (1989 – 1996).
 In this second career phase, I won the US Climate Institute’s Award for Advancing Understanding.